eigerco/polka-storage/docs/src/pallets/storage-provider.md

 - `PartitionError` - An error was encountered in the partition module.
 If you encounter this error please report an issue as this is a programmer error.
 - `StorageProviderError` - An error was encountered in the storage provider module.
 If you encounter this error please report an issue as this is a programmer error.
 - `SectorMapError` - An error was encountered in the sector map module.
 These errors can be:
+  - `FailedToInsertSector` - Internal bounds violation with Sectors.
+If you encounter this error please report an issue as this is a programmer error.
+  - `FailedToInsertPartition` - Internal bounds violation with partitions.
+If you encounter this error please report an issue as this is a programmer error.
 - `CouldNotActivateSector` - Failure during prove commit when trying to convert a previously pre-committed sector due to a programming error.
 Please report an issue if you receive this error.
-- `CouldNotVerifySectorForPreCommit` - Failure during pre-commit due to the [commd](#sector-sealing) calculation failing due to a programming error.
+- `CouldNotVerifySectorForPreCommit` - Failure during pre-commit due to the [commd](../glossary.md#commitment-of-data) calculation failing due to a programming error.
 Please report an issue if you receive this error.
 - `SlashingFailed` - Slashing of funds fails due to a programmer error.
 Please report an issue if you receive this error.
 - `ConversionError` - Due to a programmer error.
 Please report an issue if you receive this error.